jadecarino/galasa/docs/content/docs/cli-command-reference/setting-up-galasa-project.md

 ---
-title: "Creating a Galasa project using the command line"
+title: "Creating a Galasa project"
 ---

+# Creating a Galasa project using the command line

 You can quickly and easily create a project structure to accommodate your own independent Galasa tests in your local storage by using the Galasa command line interface (Galasa CLI) that is provided with Galasa.